Services for Male Perpetrators of domestic and family violence

 The Men’s Telephone Counselling and Referral Service (MTCRS), which has been delivered in NSW since 2013, is a state-wide specialist service for male perpetrators of domestic and family violence.
 The MTCRS is available for men to call 24/7.
 Further, men who have been involved in a domestic violence incident where a charge has been laid or an Apprehended Domestic Violence Order issued or applied for, are automatically referred by NSW Police through the Automatic Referral Pathway (ARP) to the MTCRS.

-Through the MTCRS, men are offered over-the-phone counselling with an accredited counsellor, and, if appropriate, given information about their legal status and responsibilities.
-Men also receive information and referrals to relevant and appropriate support services to address identified needs, such as local Men’s Behaviour Change Programs (MBCPs).
+Through the ARP men are offered over-the-phone counselling with an accredited counsellor, and information about their legal status and responsibilities.
+Men also receive referral information including how to access relevant and appropriate services to address identified needs, such as local Men’s Behaviour Change Programs (MBCPs).

 - Initial assessment, case planning and interagency work

 - Support for victim–survivors through safety assessments and additional wrap-around domestic and family violence supports.